suneelpatel/Natural-Language-Processing-NLP/README.md

 By utilizing NLP and its components, one can organize the massive chunks of text data, perform numerous automated tasks and solve a wide range of problems such as – automatic summarization, machine translation, named entity recognition, relationship extraction, sentiment analysis, speech recognition, and topic segmentation etc.

+Natural Language Processing is manipulation or understanding text or speech by any software or machine.
+An analogy is that humans interact, understand each other views, and respond with the appropriate answer.
+In NLP, this interaction, understanding, the response is made by a computer instead of a human.

 ### Natural Language Processing Applications
 Here’s a list of real-world applications that make use of NLP techniques:
 * **Sentimental Analysis:** By implementing NLP Tech giants such as Amazon and Netflix, gain insights on their customers to enhance their products and make better recommendations.